Skip to main content

 4 mentions Positive Neutral Negative

 The music in the game is generally well-received, with players noting that it complements the gameplay effectively, particularly the sentimental piano pieces.
 However, there are minor concerns regarding some ambient tracks facing copyright issues, which could affect monetization for content creators.
-Overall, the soundtrack enhances the gaming experience, despite a few technical hiccups.
+Overall, the soundtrack enhances the gaming experience, fitting seamlessly with the game's atmosphere.

-• “The music fits like a glove, enhancing the overall experience beautifully.”
+• “The music fits like a glove, enhancing the overall experience of the game.”

-• “Small issue with some of the music (ambience actually) receiving copyright claims on the tubes, so be aware that monetization may not be possible here.”
+• “Small issue with some of the music (ambience actually) receiving copyright claims on the tubes, so be aware that monetization is not possible here.”

 • “This continues for quite a while, until finally a perfunctory text overlay appears and announces that this part of the game will end in seven something minutes, during which time sentimental piano music plays and the player can keep clicking on things, or not, as the scene plays out in front of them.”